 Violet Defense's UV Disinfection Technology Proven Up to 99.99% Effective Against Coronavirus

-ORLANDO, Fla., Aug.
-13, 2020 /PRNewswire/ -- Violet Defense, the only known manufacturer of pulsed Xenon UV disinfection devices that can be installed and operated autonomously, has announced that its technology has been independently validated to kill up to 99.99% of Human coronavirus, strain 229E, an accepted testing surrogate for the SARS-COV-2 virus, at a distance of 2 meters.
+ORLANDO, Florida, Aug.
+14, 2020 /PRNewswire/ -- Violet Defense, the only known manufacturer of pulsed Xenon UV disinfection devices that can be installed and operated autonomously, has announced that its technology has been independently validated to kill up to 99.99% of Human coronavirus, strain 229E, an accepted testing surrogate for the SARS-COV-2 virus, at a distance of 2 meters.

 "Our goal as a company has always been to help protect the everyday places where people live, work, and play by providing clinical level disinfection from harmful germs at a cost-effective price point.
 This is more important than ever during this pandemic, as we try to find safe ways to return some normalcy to our society," said Terrance Berland, Chairman and CEO of Violet Defense.